 The best credit cards for groceries, however, can help households get something in return—that is, if they manage to avoid paying credit card interest.
 At that rate, earning 2 percent back in rewards would net the average family a little more than $270 in cash back within a year.

-With 6 percent cash back at U.S. supermarkets (up to $6,000 per year in purchases, then 1 percent), the Blue Cash Preferred card offers the best cash back rate for groceries available on a cash back credit card.
+With 6 percent cash back at U.S. supermarkets (up to $6,000 per year in purchases, then 1 percent), the Amex Blue Cash Preferred offers one of the best cash back rate for groceries available on a cash back credit card.

 It’s also one of the few cards to offer 6 percent back on select U.S. streaming subscriptions and 3 percent cash back on transit and U.S. gas station purchases, making it a front-runner for commuters and shoppers.